Certora/Documentation/docs/prover/cli/options.md

 #### `--settings -optimisticFallback=true`

-This option determines whether to optimistically assume unresolved external calls can make arbitrary changes to all states.
+This option determines whether to optimistically assume unresolved external calls with 0 calldata can make arbitrary changes to all states.
 It makes changes to how {ref}`AUTO summaries <auto-summary>` are executed.
-By default unresolved external calls will {term}`havoc` all the storage state of all contracts.
-When `-optimisticFallback` is enabled, only the states of contracts that are external to the calling contract (not necessarily `currentContract`) will be havoced.
+By default unresolved external calls with 0 calldata will {term}`havoc` all the storage state of external contracts.
+When `-optimisticFallback` is enabled, the call will either execute the fallback function in the specified contract, revert, or execute a transfer.
+It will not havoc any state.

 (-optimisticReturnsize)=
 #### `--settings -optimisticReturnsize=true`